-Using our internal grading system pupils will be expected to make 3 points progress per year.
+At Key Stage 3, using our internal grading system means pupils are expected to make 3 points progress per year.

-Staff should use the following guidance to help determine if a pupil is emerging, developing, secure or mastered in relation to their age related expectations when making summative assessments.
+Staff should use the following guidance to help determine if a pupil is emerging, developing, secure or mastered in relation to their age-related expectations when making summative assessments.